Key Takeaways

 Wisconsin$14

-Note: We based these workers' comp rates on DJ businesses with two employees across different states.
-Your workers' comp requirements and costs will vary by state since each has different regulations.
+*These workers' comp rates reflect DJ businesses with two employees across different states.
+Your workers' comp requirements and costs vary by state since each has different regulations.

 DJ Business Insurance Cost of Professional Liability Coverage by State

-Your professional liability cost depends on your state location.
+Professional liability costs depend on your location.
 Nationwide, businesses pay an average of $45 monthly for this coverage.
-Maine offers the most affordable rates at $39 monthly, while Pennsylvania has the highest costs at $53 monthly.
+Maine offers the most affordable rate at $39, while Pennsylvania has the highest cost at $53.

-Note: We based these professional liability rates on DJ businesses with two employees across different states.
-Your actual rates will depend on your services offered and location.
+*We based these professional liability rates on DJ businesses with two employees across different states.
+Your actual rates will depend on the services you offer and your location.

 DJ Business Insurance Cost of BOP Coverage by State